24NAVEENOS12/Career-Connect-Portal/README.md

 # ⭐ Support

-If you found this project useful,

-please consider giving it a ⭐ on GitHub.
+If you found this project useful,please consider giving it a ⭐ on GitHub.
 Your support is greatly appreciated!